bridgetownrb/bridgetown/bridgetown-website/src/_docs/plugins.md

 You can read more about [Zeitwerk's file conventions here](https://github.com/fxn/zeitwerk#file-structure).

 {% rendercontent "docs/note", title: "Take Me Back" %}
   If you run into any problems with Zeitwerk after upgrading your Bridgetown project from pre-1.0, you can switch to the previous plugin loading method by adding `plugins_use_zeitwerk: false` to your `bridgetown.config.yml`.
+Or you can try using the `loader_collapsed_paths` setting as described below.
 {% endrendercontent %}

 In addition to the `plugins` folder provided by default, **you can add your own folders** with autoloading support!
-Simply add to the `autoload_paths` key in your config YAML:
+Simply add to the `autoload_paths` setting in your config YAML:

 ```yaml
 autoload_paths: